 Alyssa has been a physiotherapist and OPA member since 2019.
 She works in Acute Care with Neurological populations including Acquired Brain Injuries and Spinal Cord Injuries.
 She is a passionate advocate and has been involved as an OPA volunteer since 2020.

-York Region & Scarborough District President
+York Region & Scarborough Co-District President

 Alyssa is a dedicated Physiotherapy Resident born and raised in Markham, Ontario.
 She works at The Physio Spot, a private practice in Markham, where she is dedicated to helping patients recover and achieve their movement goals.
-Passionate about her community and profession, she serves as the President of the York Region and Scarborough District of the Ontario Physiotherapy Association.
+Passionate about her community and profession, she serves as the Co-President of the York Region and Scarborough District of the Ontario Physiotherapy Association.

 Westgate District President